vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 Tone of voice (or tone of text) provides another dimension of communication that influences discourse.
 Using it in a good way seems consistent with the idea of rational discourse.
-Since a lot of ratioal discourse is centered around open exchange of ideas, the playful/accommodating tone of voice seems suited to it.
+Since a lot of rational discourse is centered around open exchange of ideas, the playful/accommodating tone of voice seems suited to it.

 ### Mirroring